benchmarko/CPCBasic/README.md

 [![Labyrinth](./img/labyrinth.png)](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=labyrinth)]
 [![Landscape](./img/landscape.png)](https://benchmarko.github.io/CPCBasic/cpcbasic.html?example=landscape)]

+More examples are in the sample library [CPCBasicApps](https://github.com/benchmarko/CPCBasicApps/#readme).
+They are included in CPCBasic as [apps](https://benchmarko.github.io/CPCBasic/cpcbasic.html?database=apps).

 ## Why CPCBasic

 There are several great CPC emulators which emulate a complete CPC with exact timing and allow demos to run, pushing CPC hardware to its limits.